Seafood in the north of Phuket

-Thanoon Seafood Restaurant is perfect for spending a half-day in a unique location, a breezy place right on the beach of a stunning bay.
+Thanoon Seafood Restaurant is perfect for spending a half-day in a unique location, a breezy place right on the beach of a stunning bay in the very north of Phuket Island.
 Thanoon Seafood has found itself a little golden spot no one had thought about before: next to the Sarasin Bridge connecting Phuket to the mainland.
-This small bay benefits from a gentle breeze with amazing views on both the open sea on one side and the new bridge on the other side.
+This small bay benefits from a gentle breeze with amazing views of both the open sea and the new bridge on the other side.

 The place remains surprisingly peaceful despite the traffic on the nearby Sarasin bridge.
 Set by the beach, two large Salas decorated with simplicity are a great place to try some local dishes hard to find in usual Thai restaurants.

 What to Eat at Thanoon Seafood

-I tried my first ‘Chakachan Talay‘, or Sea Cicadas, a small rounded sand crustacean I never found in a restaurant before.
+I tried my first ‘Chakachan Talay‘, sea Cicadas, a small rounded sand crustacean I had never found before in a restaurant.
 Served deep fried with a chilli sauce, it tastes a bit like tiny soft shell crab, and before we knew it, the whole plate was empty.
 Great while watching the sunset with a beer.

 Here you can try the eggs of the curious ‘Mang Da Talay‘, a prehistoric-looking horseshoe crab, or the ‘Mantis Shrimps‘, a large weird looking and expensive prawn.
 Don’t forget to try the ‘Thai Oysters‘, but get ready to be surprised when you’ll see their size and how they are served, with garlic and chillies.

 The menu at Thanoon restaurant is extensive, and the food is excellent.
-Of course, all the classic Thai dishes are served, and you can pick your own crabs, prawns and lobsters in a live tank.
+Of course, all the classic Thai dishes are served, and you can pick your crabs, prawns and lobsters in a live tank.
 But this is more or less a standard feature in any seafood restaurant in Phuket.

 The restaurant serves as a departure and arrival facility for tourists.
 It doesn’t disturb the place as they board their nearby buses.
 If you happen to reach there at the end of the day, you might be surprised to see several speedboats parked on one side of the restaurant, offloading a bunch of tourists.